 ABOUT US

-Through exhibitions, education and research, She Bends celebrates the artists who keep neon alive—foregrounding the medium as a living craft shaped by identity, memory, and shared transmission.
-We highlight the contributions of women and gender-expansive artist-makers who bend their own glass, exploring themes of devotion to craft, belonging, and the poetics of working with heat and time.
+She Bends is a neon organization and teaching studio in San Francisco dedicated to the practice and study of neon craft and contemporary art.
+Through exhibitions, education and research, She Bends supports a global network of artists who keep neon alive—foregrounding the medium as a living craft shaped by identity, memory, and shared transmission.
+The organization highlight the contributions of women and gender-expansive artist-makers who bend their own glass, exploring themes of devotion to craft, belonging, and the poetics of working with heat and time.

 Through workshops, live demonstrations, and public programs, we make neon’s processes accessible and transparent—inviting new audiences while encouraging responsible stewardship of the craft.
 She Bends contributes to conversations on practice and preservation with partners such as the de Young Museum, the Getty Conservation Institute, the Glass Art Society, School of the Art Institute of Chicago, Dia Foundation, The Menil Collection and the American Craft Council.
 Our work has been featured in publications including American Craft, Colossal, the San Francisco Chronicle, and KQED.